koskath/arete2/course_content/SC/md_files/Lecture14/lecture_14_slide_19_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Key decisions about inventory control and stock keeping?
+# Key decisions about inventory control
- Size of the inventory – and time of stock keeping
- When refilling, what triggers the decision
- How much to order reorder
- How many inventories in the chain
-19
-Strategy & Configuration 28.05.2019
+and stock keeping?
+When thinking about key decisions in inventory control and stock keeping, several fundamental questions arise.
+First, managers must determine the **size of the inventory** and the appropriate **time of stock keeping**, balancing holding costs against service requirements.
+Second, they need to decide **when to refill** and what will **trigger the refilling decision**, such as reorder points, review periods or specific demand signals.
+Third, they have to establish **how much to order or reorder** each time, taking into account economies of scale, variability and capacity constraints.
+Finally, they must decide **how many inventory points** there should be in the chain, which affects both responsiveness and total cost.
+These decisions are central to Strategy & Configuration 28.05.2019 (Slide 19).